CelliesProjects/eStreamPlayer32/README.md

 2. Install the drivers for your dac.
 See [supported hardware](#supported-hardware).
 3. Copy the php script to your music folder on the server.
 4. Open `system_setup.h` and set your wifi credentials, select a board and set `SCRIPT_URL` to the php script location.
-5. Select `ESP32 Dev Module` as board.
+5. Select your board type or `ESP32 Dev Module` as board.
 6. Flash the sketch to your esp32.
 Set `Tools->Core Debug Level->Info` before you flash so you can grab the ip address from the serial port.
+7. On first boot or after a flash erase the fatfs has to be formatted.
+This will take a couple of seconds.
+<br>Flashing an update will not erase the fatfs data.
+<br>You can monitor the boot progress on the serial port.
-7. Browse to the ip address shown in the serial port.
+8. Browse to the ip address shown on the serial port.

+### Partition table
 The file `partitions.csv` in the sketch folder overrides any partition you select in the Arduino IDE.
 If you want another partition table, you can rename, delete or edit this file.
-See https://github.com/espressif/arduino-esp32/issues/2258
+See https://github.com/espressif/arduino-esp32/issues/2258 and https://github.com/espressif/arduino-esp32/pull/3328.
+<br>The included partition table sets a 2MB app space with 2MB fatfs and no ota.

 ### Supported hardware